 If you’re a few seasons into motorcycling, you may be ready to change or upgrade your motorcycle for a larger engine or a different type of motorcycle altogether.
 Everyone starts at the same beginning.
-When you decide to switch bikes and to which type is a personal choice.
+When you decide to switch bikes which type is a personal choice.
 Again, the mix of motorcycles available to upgrade to is staggering.
-Whether you’re buying new, or looking at a used motorcycle, it’s important to understand exactly what your options are.
+Whether you’re buying new, or looking at a used motorcycle, it’s important to understand your options.
 Here’s a breakdown of the various types of motorcycles out there and a solid recommendation to think about for each one:

 The cruiser, also nicknamed a chopper, was designed for cruising, hence, how it got its name.
-It typically has a little lower seat height, making it a good “cruising” around-town motorcycle, but with a little added luggage, it can make a good weekend rider.
-The engine sizes again are pretty varied from a small displacement engine through 1,000cc or more depending on the brand.
+It typically has a little lower seat height, making it a good “cruising” around-town motorcycle, but with added luggage, it can make a good weekend rider.
+Again, the engine sizes vary from a small displacement engine to 1,000cc or more, depending on the brand.
 You may feel more like you’re sitting in a cruiser than on it, but it’s a great option for both new and experienced riders.
 When you imagine a cruiser (specifically a chopper), Harley-Davidson may be the first brand that comes to mind.
 We recommend looking at the H-D Low Rider for a good example of a cruiser.
-It’s a low slung motorcycle that can travel for miles and has a lot of accessories to make it a great motorcycle for a quick trip or a good weekend out on the road.
+It’s a low-slung motorcycle that can travel for miles and has a lot of accessories to make it a great motorcycle for a quick trip or a good weekend out on the road.

-The sport genre of motorcycles are meant for speed and agility with forward-leaning ergonomics ready to carve some corners while riding.
-One of the largest differences with a Sport type motorcycle is their weight.
-They are generally one of the lighter motorcycles made from a lot of aluminum and lighter materials to increase the side-to-side maneuverability.
-The seat height is usually on the higher end to be able to lean the motorcycle farther without scraping footpegs or fairings.
+The sports genre of motorcycles is meant for speed and agility with forward-leaning ergonomics ready to carve some corners while riding.
+One of the largest differences with a Sport-typemotorcycle is its weight.
+They are generally lighter motorcycles made from a lot of aluminum and lighter materials to increase side-to-side maneuverability.
+The seat height is usually on the higher end to lean the motorcycle farther without scraping foot pegs or fairings.
 Shorter riders may be on their tiptoes with the taller seat height.
-Suzuki is thought of as the starter of this type of motorcycle in the 1980s with the GSXR line-up.
+Suzuki is considered the starter of this type of motorcycle in the 1980s with the GSXR line-up.
 Still going strong today, we’d recommend looking at the Suzuki GSXR600 as a good motorcycle for this type.
 It has enough power to do everything, and with added accessories, it can be made into a comfortable (within reason) weekend sport-touring motorcycle.

-The Touring type of motorcycle is typically larger than most other motorcycles and it’s meant to have the amenities for cross-country touring to see the beaches on both coasts.
-They offer a large amount of storage with easy ergonomics that allow you to ride for hours at a time.
+The Touring type of motorcycle is typically larger than most other motorcycles, and it’s meant to have the amenities for cross-country touring to see the beaches on both coasts.
+They offer a large amount of storage with easy ergonomics that allow you to ride for hours.
 They will have the largest fairings to block the wind and weather while riding.
-Engine sizes are typically large to be able to keep up highway speeds and haul a large amount of extra gear and extra clothes.
+Engine sizes are typically large to keep up highway speeds and haul a large amount of extra gear and clothes.
 The first thing you may think of for a Touring motorcycle is the Honda Goldwing.
-You commonly see them with 100,000 miles on the odometer and the current owner may be the original owner with some big stories to tell about “that one time when…” They seem to last forever and can be great for a simple trip or a blast for the weekend to see the biggest ball of yarn in the US of A.
+You commonly see them with 100,000 miles on the odometer, and the current owner may be the original owner with some big stories to tell about “that one time when….”
+They seem to last forever and can be great for a simple trip or a blast for the weekend to see the biggest ball of yarn in the US of A.

-Dual Sports are meant to go anywhere and doing anything.
+Dual Sports are meant to go anywhere and do anything.
 They bring the road features of lights and a horn but have more aggressive off-road suspension and possible knobby off-road tires.
 The seat height is generally a little taller to navigate the backroads and off-beaten paths you can find on the backroads.
-They typically have limited storage options from the dealership, but can be outfitted with a number of extra bags to carry quite a bit of gear for a good weekend camping adventure.
-The KTM 1090 Adventure mixes off-road capability with sporty looks and feel that can do anything.
+They typically have limited storage options from the dealership.
+Still, they can be outfitted with several extra bags to carry quite a bit of gear for a good weekend camping adventure.
+The BMW G 310 GS mixes off-road capability with sporty looks and feels that can do anything.
 It has a higher seat height but doesn’t have too much power to make it a handful for a weekend ride.
-If you want to go on a long cruise, it can do that also.
-Outfit it with all the gear you need to make a few lasting memories.
+It can also do that if you want to go on a long cruise.
+Outfit it with all the necessary gear to make a few lasting memories.

-Some may wonder if the Moped should be called a Scooter, or be a sub-category of the Scooter, but it is technically different.
+Some may wonder if the Moped should be called a Scooter, or be a subcategory of the Scooter, but it is technically different.
 The Moped has a lighter frame based on a bicycle-style and a smaller engine (50cc or less) or even an electric motor in place of the engine.
-They are becoming harder to find in the United States, and if you do find them they can be labeled ‘vintage’.
-They are lightweight and limited on power but have a retro cool about them.
-They offer minimal to no storage and also limited or no fairings to block the wind and weather.
-Most of the major motorcycle brands don’t offer a true Moped, so take a look at some of the imported brands like TaoTao that offer a simple Moped to get you around on the city streets.
+They are becoming harder to find in the United States, and if you do find them, they can be labeled “vintage’’ They are lightweight and limited in power but have a retro-cool about them.
+They offer minimal to no storage and limited or no fairings to block the wind and weather.
+Most major motorcycle brands don’t offer a true Moped, so take a look at some of the imported brands like TaoTao that offer a simple Moped to get you around on the city streets.
 TaoTao makes the Titan 50 (for 50cc) that has a little storage and fairing as an option.

 Off-road motorcycles are exactly what they sound like: for going where no man has been before.
-They have taller seat heights to accommodate deeper brush and high suspension that can handle a few bumps along the way.
+They have taller seat heights to accommodate deeper brush and high suspension that can handle a few bumps.
 They won’t typically have any lights or turn signals, so they will probably be trailered to the weekend riding spot.
 Most are pretty lightweight and ready to ride the back trails all weekend.
 Kawasaki makes a good lineup for off-road motorcycles that don’t break the bank.
-The KLX110 offers a 4-speed transmission with a clutch-less design that will make it easy on the hand and wrist all weekend for climbing those steep hills to check out the view.
+The KLX110 offers a 4-speed transmission with a clutch-less design that will make it easy on the hand and wrist all weekend to climb those steep hills to check out the view.

-After reading all of that, you may be swimming thinking of how many options there are for motorcycles.
+After reading all that, you may be swimming, thinking of how many options there are for motorcycles.
 Each brand has something in each of the major types, and even within those, they have multiple offerings that cover the different engine sizes and overall motorcycle sizes available.
-If you’re not looking for a particular brand, take out a pen and notepad and write down what you plan to use the motorcycle for.
+If you’re not looking for a particular brand, take a pen and notepad and write down what you plan to use the motorcycle for.
 Once you know that, you can start to navigate what will fit you the best and also check out what safety features are available for each model.
-If you’re unsure how to check fitment, we covered that recently in this article.
-Once you have whittled down the contenders’ list, you can check out the ratings from other riders, go to a local dealership to try on a few motorcycles, and finally find the perfect ride you’ve been dreaming of.
-Be safe out there and good luck!
+We covered that recently in this article if you’re unsure how to check fitment.
+Once you have whittled down the contenders’ list, you can check out the ratings from other riders, go to a local dealership to try on a few motorcycles, and finally find the perfect ride you’ve dreamed of.
+Be safe out there, and good luck!

-Now that you’ve got a handle on the different types of motorcycles, feel free to check out some of our current recommendations on choosing the safest motorcycle you can, as well as beginner motorcycles and gear.
-Always feel free to drop a comment below and let us know what your favorite motorcycle is and why!
+Now that you’ve got a handle on the different types of motorcycles feel free to check out some of our current recommendations on choosing the safest motorcycle you can, as well as beginner motorcycles and gear.
+Feel to drop a comment below and let us know your favorite motorcycle and why!